Project Location: Denver, Colorado

 Synopsis of work:

 The last bridge deck for the 36-mile RTD Eagle P3 (Public-Private Partnership) commuter rail project was poured by Ames civil crews in September 2015, after nearly five years in the making.
-Ames was a joint venture partner for the design-build of the mass transit project, which is the first transit P3 of this magnitude in the United States.
+Ames was a joint venture partner using the P3 alternative delivery method for the design-build of the mass transit project, which is the first transit P3 of this magnitude in the United States.

 The contract included construction of 36 miles of new double-track electric commuter rail lines, 14 miles of new freight rail track work, 32 bridges, 30 at-grade crossings, 14 stations with Park-n-Ride lots, and a major vehicle maintenance facility.
 The project scope included grading, concrete and structures work.